 • Leadership Skills: motivating others, peer helping and referral skills

-The application for Peer Educator positions for 2015-2016 is available here.
-The Final Deadline is April 1, 2015.
+Our Peer Educator positions for the fall have been filled.
 We strongly encourage you to participate in events and volunteer with us if you are interested in being a Peer Educator.
 The application for Peer Educator positions for 2015-2016 is available here.
 For more information, please contact Aimee Hourigan.